Gerindra Party

+The Great Indonesia Movement Party (Partai Gerakan Indonesia Raya, ['partaɪ gəˈrakan indo'nesija raˈja]), better known as the Gerindra Party (Indonesian: [gəˈrindra]), is a nationalist, right-wing populist political party in Indonesia.
+Since 2014, it has been the third-largest party in the House of Representatives (DPR), having won 86 seats in the latest election.
+It currently controls the presidency and is part of the ruling government.
+Gerindra is led by former army general and current president Prabowo Subianto.

+Founded in 2008, Gerindra serves as the political vehicle for Prabowo.
+The party first participated in the 2009 legislative election and secured 26 seats in the DPR.
+In the presidential election, Prabowo ran as the vice-presidential candidate for Megawati Soekarnoputri of PDI-P, but they were defeated by the incumbent president, Susilo Bambang Yudhoyono (SBY).
+Gerindra then became the opposition to the SBY administration.
+In 2014, Gerindra placed third in the legislative election, and Prabowo ran with Hatta Rajasa against Joko Widodo (Jokowi) in the presidential election, but they lost.
+Gerindra once again became the opposition to the government.
+In the 2019 legislative election, Gerindra won the second-highest majority of votes.
+Prabowo ran with Sandiaga Uno against Jokowi and lost again.
+After Prabowo reconciled with Jokowi in July 2019, Gerindra joined the government coalition and he was later appointed the Minister of Defense.
+In 2024, Prabowo ran with Gibran Rakabuming Raka and won the presidential election in the first round.

 History

 After coming last in Golkar's presidential convention on 21 April 2004, Prabowo served as a member of Golkar's Advisory Board until his resignation on 12 July 2008.
 Gerindra was formed on 6 February 2008 at the suggestion of Prabowo's younger brother, Hashim Djojohadikusumo, who helped pay for party's prime-time TV advertising campaign.
 Prabowo was appointed chairman of the party's Founding Board.

 Gerindra's provincial level election teams were formed in February 2009.
 The party then claimed a membership of approximately 15 million, with its support base coming from across Java, Sumatra, Kalimantan and Sulawesi.

 The party won 4.5% of the vote in the 2009 legislative election, and was awarded 26 seats in the People's Representative Council.

 The Reform Star Party (PBR) was merged into Gerindra in February 2011.

 In the national legislative election on 9 April 2014, the party's vote share jumped to 11.8%, making it the third-most popular party in Indonesia.
 Gerindra almost trebled the number of seats it won from 26 seats in 2009 to 73 seats in 2014.

 Following the death of Gerindra chairman Suhardi on 28 August 2014, Prabowo was appointed general chairman on 20 September 2014.